AliAAdib/aliaadib.github.io/_pages/about.md

   - /about.html
 ---

  I am a mechanical engineer with interdisciplinary expertise in additive manufacturing (3D Printing), mechatronics hardware and software development, robotics and control, material science, and process optimization.
 I got my Ph.D. in mechanical engineering from The Ohio State University and I am currently a post-doctoral scholar at Carnegie Mellon University.
-I am leading multiple projects at the Biomedical Engineering Dept. and in collaboration with the [Robotics Institute](https://www.ri.cmu.edu/) at CMU at the confluence of additive manufacturing, robotics, and material science, developing AM platforms and solutions for the fabrication of biological tissue engineering scaffolds.
+I am leading multiple projects at the Biomedical Engineering Dept. and in collaboration with the [Robotics Institute](https://www.ri.cmu.edu/) at CMU at the confluence of additive manufacturing, robotics, and material science, developing AM platforms and solutions for the embedded fabrication of biological tissue engineering scaffolds.

  <img src='/images/homepage.png' style='width: 70%; height: auto; border: 2px solid black'>